ruchinailwal/playstore_eda_project/README.md

-# 📱 Play Store App Review Analysis
+# 📱 Google Play Store App Analytics

 An end-to-end **Exploratory Data Analysis (EDA)** project on Google Play Store app data and user reviews — combining Python-based data analysis with an interactive **Power BI dashboard** to deliver actionable insights for app developers and businesses.